shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 - Web safe fonts are fonts that are pre-installed on most computers and devices, and are therefore reliably available to use on websites.
 - Fonts include common sans-serif and serif fonts like Arial, Helvetica, Times New Roman, and Georgia.
 - Ensure that the text on your website is displayed consistently across different devices and operating systems.
+- Use this for best safe fonts : https://www.cssfontstack.com/

 | Property | Description |